-On January 24, 2014, we executed a mortgage with Comerica Bank for \$1.8 million for the purpose of acquiring a facility located in Ann Arbor, Michigan, which was previously leased by us and is used primarily for laboratory testing and research purposes.
-The outstanding balance was \$1.4 million as of each of December 31, 2019 and March 31, 2020.
+In January 2014, we executed a mortgage with Comerica Bank for \$1.8 million for the purpose of acquiring a facility located in Ann Arbor, Michigan, which was previously leased by us and is used primarily for laboratory testing and research purposes.
+The outstanding balance was \$1.4 million as of each of September 30, 2020 and December 31, 2019.
 The mortgage matures in 2024 and requires monthly principal and interest payments at a fixed interest rate of 2.94% plus a floating rate at LIBOR.

-We also have a mortgage with American Bank of Commerce (originally executed on February 19, 2008) outstanding on Avero Diagnostic's land and building located in Lubbock, Texas, which is used primarily for laboratory testing.
-The outstanding balance was \$1.9 million as of each of December 31, 2019 and March 31, 2020.
-The mortgage matures in 2029 and requires monthly principal and interest payments at an interest rate of 4.25%.
+We also have a mortgage with American Bank of Commerce (originally executed in February 2008) outstanding on Avero Diagnostic's property located in Lubbock, Texas, which is used primarily for laboratory testing.
+The outstanding balance was \$1.8 million and \$1.9 million as of September 30, 2020 and December 31, 2019, respectively.
+The mortgage matures in 2029 and requires monthly principal and interest payments at an interest rate of 3.25%.